Solidifiedinstone/Rose-Bouquet/README.md

 ---

-> **Status: alpha.** It builds, installs and runs on a phone, and the logic that
+> **In testing — not fully functional.** This is early software under
-> decides what you see is covered by tests.
-What it has not had is months of
+> active development.
+Expect things to be broken or missing, and please
-> real use across many devices.
-Expect rough edges and please report them.
+> report anything that goes wrong.

 ## Expect bugs